 Clinical Assessment (6 hours).
 Students in the clinical psychology graduate training program are required to complete six graduate credit hours of coursework in the foundations of clinical assessment.
 This requirement is met by completion of three credit hours of each of the following two courses:

-PSY-5030: Clinical Assessment I PSY-5040: Clinical Assessment II

-Practicum in Clinical Assessment (0 hours).
-In conjunction with the core two-semester sequence in clinical assessment, students are required to complete two semesters of practicum in the selection, administration, scoring, and interpretation of psychological tests and measures.
+PSY-5030: Clinical Assessment I PSY-5040: Clinical Assessment II sequence in clinical assessment, students are required to complete two semesters of practicum in the selection, administration, scoring, and interpretation of psychological tests and measures.